Fluid Power 101: Common Uses for DURATRK™

 When we talk about fluid power, we often think of hydraulics because hydraulic actuators use a fluid such as oil.
-But let’s not forget that air is also a fluid, even though it’s not a liquid, because it flows.
-And air is a powerful option for driving industrial actuators — often the preferred option compared to hydraulic actuators.
+But let’s not forget that air is also a fluid–while it's not a liquid, it still flows.
+In fact, air is not only a powerful option for driving industrial actuators, it’s often the preferred option compared to hydraulic actuators.

 One prime example is W.C.
 Branham’s DURATRK line of pneumatic actuators.
 We designed these rodless band cylinders with a unique combination of features that make them exceptional performers:

 - The lightweight extruded body retains structural integrity, even under pressure.

 - The critical main seal has a hook and lock function that ensures virtually no leakage through the slot in the tube.

 - Available in six bore sizes from 18mm to 63mm